ManuelSe/smina/README.md

 # Smina Fork

 This is a private fork of smina.
 The only modification is that here, all explicit hydrogen atoms are retained while they are removed in the original code.
+The original code was cloned from `http://git.code.sf.net/p/smina/code`.

  ---